botisimo/botisimo-documentation/docs/loyalty/admin-documentation/user.rst

-user.goldTotal                    number   Number of loyalty points the user has earned all time user.goldSpent                    number   Number of loyalty points the user has spent user.id                           number   The ID of the user user.loyaltyMembership            [object] The membership the user is subscribed to user.loyaltyMembership.id         number   The ID of the membership user.loyaltyMembership.name       string   The name of the membership
+user.goldTotal                    number   Number of loyalty points the user has earned all time user.goldSpent                    number   Number of loyalty points the user has spent user.id                           number   The ID of the user user.ssoId                        [string] The SSO identifier of the user user.loyaltyMembership            [object] The membership the user is subscribed to user.loyaltyMembership.id         number   The ID of the membership user.loyaltyMembership.name       string   The name of the membership